Table of Contents

 Customer MFA vs workforce MFA

-MFA deployments can also be tailored to specific use cases.
-Customer MFA, for example, is different from workforce MFA.
-The former is designed to meet the needs of clientele and external parties, while the latter is meant primarily for employees and internal parties.
+MFA deployments can also be tailored to specific use cases beyond that core split.
+Customer MFA is designed to meet the needs of clientele and external parties, while workforce MFA is meant primarily for employees and internal parties.
 Each has features that cater to the specific needs of its users.

 Core components of customer MFA often include: